tinyredinc/notes/real_estate/guide_weekly_report.md

 ## STRUCTURE
 The weekly report should answer and only answer three key questions:

-1. What was accomplished in the past week?
+1. What was accomplished in the LAST WEEK?
     - Up to 3 most significant accomplishment in bullet points.

-2. What are the plans for the next week?
+2. What are the plans for the THIS WEEK?
     - Up to 3 most significant task in bullet points.

 3. Are there any roadblocks?